auth0-samples/auth0-spa-js-plain-samples/01-login/README.md

 ![Retrieving your Auth0 credentials](https://cdn.auth0.com/blog/quickstarts:create-app2.png)

-In the `auth_config.json` you need to place the information collected in the step (2) above in the following way:
+Create an `auth_config.json` in the root of the project.
+Place the information collected in the step (2) above in the following way:

 ```json
 {